Real Property Appraisals: A Primer

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Back at the office, an appraiser uses two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Replacement Cost

-• If the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.
+• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach